huggingface/huggingface_hub/docs/hub/how-to-downstream.md

 '/home/lysandre/.cache/huggingface/hub/bc0e8cc2f8271b322304e8bb84b3b7580701d53a335ab2d75da19c249e2eeebb.066dae6fdb1e2b8cce60c35cc0f78ed1451d9b341c78de19f3ad469d10a8cbb1'
 ```

-The `hf_hub_url` and `cached_download` methods work hand in hand to download a file.
-This is precisely how the `hf_hub_download` method from the tutorial works! `hf_hub_download` is simply a wrapper that calls both `hf_hub_url` and `cached_download`.
+`hf_hub_url` and `cached_download` work hand in hand to download a file.
+This is precisely how `hf_hub_download` from the tutorial works! `hf_hub_download` is simply a wrapper that calls both `hf_hub_url` and `cached_download`.

 ## `snapshot_download`

-The `snapshot_download` method downloads an entire repository at a given revision.
-Like the `cached_download` function, all downloaded files are cached on your local disk.
+`snapshot_download` downloads an entire repository at a given revision.
+Like `cached_download`, all downloaded files are cached on your local disk.
 However, even if only a single file is updated, the entire repository will be redownloaded.

 Download a whole repository as shown in the following: